jacobsowles/jacobsowles/content/blog/watch-this-puppy-grow-up-with-the-react-context-api-and-higher-order-components/index.md

 export { ThemeProvider, ThemeConsumer };
 ```

 There are two pieces of the context: a `Provider` and a `Consumer`.
-The provider is the mechanism by which the context is passed into a component, and the consumer is the mechanism by which that passed in context is accessed.
+The provider is the mechanism by which the context is passed into a component, and the consumer is the mechanism by which that context is accessed.

 Given that, the `ThemeProvider` does a few things.
 First, it takes over the theme state management responsibilies from the `App` component.
-This in itself is nice because of the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns 'Wikipedia - Separation of Concerns'): the theme is managed by the ThemeContext rather than the App (which also handles other things not related to the theme).
+This in itself is nice because of the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns 'Wikipedia - Separation of Concerns'); the theme is managed by the ThemeContext rather than the App (which also handles other things not related to the theme).

 But more critically, managing the theme state here allows us to pass the state into our `ThemeProvider` so that the state can be later consumed by the provider's child components.

-Speaking of which, let's update our main render call:
+To that end, let's update our main render call:

 ```jsx
 import App from './components/App';